 The seven books of the original collection were written throughout the 90s and 00s.
 At the time, largely, people put the decision not to write him as “explicitly gay” down to it not being the right time, culturally, for the reading public – especially given that she could’ve written him as being explicitly straight.
-As such, the world went on revolving; the books become record-breaking hits and the films did phenomenal business, together, creating a generation-defining collection of culture.
+As such, the world went on revolving; the books become record-breaking hits and the films did phenomenal business, together creating a generation-defining canon.

 Fast-forward and history is repeating itself.
 Fantastic Beasts sees Eddie Redmayne as Newt Scamander delving into a fascinating magical history allowing our imaginations to run yet wilder.
 However, people are upset that the imagination didn’t reach Dumbledore’s sexuality story.

 The upcoming second instalment won’t show Dumbledore, played by Jude Law, as explicitly gay, said director David Yates last week.
 Prompting shaded corners of the Internet to act characteristically shady by directing abuse toward Rowling.
-Characteristically of herself, Rowling replied:
+Characteristically, Rowling replied:

 This abuse came as details of the plot emerged around Dumbledore’s relationship with antagonist, Gellert Grindelwald, still being played by Johnny Depp.
 Fantastic Beasts 2 deals with how young Dumbledore fell in love with Grindelwald for their shared ideas and ideologies.

 The slow-burning madness of Rowling might be onto a story tackling just said battles.
 He may have always been an ideological maverick in other ways, but the complexity given to his own manoeuvring of his sexuality might be just what Rowling is going for.
 Is this too ahead of its time, though?
-Do we need more explicit Hollywood representations of alternative sex and sexuality before we can hold a candle to the identity repression felt by a Victorian, Middle-aged man?
+Do we need more explicit or conventional Hollywood representations of alternative sex and sexuality before we can hold a candle to the identity repression felt by a an old wizard?

 Questions on both side achieve reach far beyond this.
 It'd be another example of representative tokenism on screen - just one gay person to keep people happy, even if it is Dumbledore.
 Similarly, Carmen Ejogo was the only main cast member of colour in the first film, even if she played Seraphina Picquery, the American equivalent of the Minster for Magic.